biotite-dev/biotite/doc/index.rst

 different formats, structure filters, coordinate transformations, angle and bond measurements, accessible surface area calculation, structure superimposition and more.

+Database
+""""""""
+The ``database`` subpackage is all about ddownloading data from biological databases, including the probably most important ones: the `RCSB PDB` and the `NCBI Entrez` database.

+Application
+"""""""""""
+The ``application`` subpackage provides interfaces for external software.
+The interfaces range from locally installed software (e.g. MSA software) to web apps (e.g. BLAST).
+The speciality is that the interfaces are seamless:
+You do not have to write input files and read output files, you only have to input `Python` objects and you get `Python` objects.
+It is basically very similar to using a normal `Python` functions.

 Table of Contents
 -----------------